stevenshci/BDE-binge-drinking/README.md

 ### SHAP
 For SHAP, we used its analysis of the feature importance and Beeswarm Summary of the model.
+For quicker results, you can select a smaller subsection of the dataset to plot (i.e. X_test_general[:100]).

 The Beeswarm Summary code is:
 ```